oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 Also, the spy can be used when mocking third-party libraries, like JQuery, mostly when doing ajax calls.
 [Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/assets-backend-api.service.spec.ts#L274-L292)'s a good example when mocking JQuery ajax calls.

-#### Spying on the same method/property more than one time in same context
+#### Spying on the same method/property more than one time in the same scope

-It is impossible to spy twice on the same method or property in the same context (block).
+It is impossible to spy twice on the same method or property in the same [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
 For instance, the code below would throw an error:

 ```js
 spyOn('should throw an error when spying twice', function() {